broadinstitute/seqr-loading-pipelines/README.md

-      deploy                        # Deploy one or more components logs                          # show logs for one or more components port-forward                  # start port-forwarding for service(s) running in the given component container(s), allowing connections via localhost connect-to                    # starts port-forwarding and shows logs shell                         # open a bash shell inside one of the component containers status                        # print status of all kubernetes and docker subsystems dashboard                     # open the kubernetes dasbhoard in a browser kill                          # removes pods and other entities of the give component - the opposite of deploy. delete                        # clears the given database - deleteing all records kill-and-delete-all           # kill and deletes all resources, components and data - reseting the kubernetes environment to as close to a clean slate as possible
+      deploy                        # Deploy one or more components logs                          # show logs for one or more components port-forward                  # start port-forwarding for service(s) running in the given component container(s), allowing connections via localhost connect-to                    # start port-forwarding and show logs for the given component shell                         # open a bash shell inside one of the component containers status                        # print status of all kubernetes and docker subsystems dashboard                     # open the kubernetes dasbhoard in a browser delete                        # delete pods and resources for a specific component - opposite of deploy delete-all                    # delete all resources and components and also (optionally) the VM(s) they were running on

 Running